-Telehealth is Changing the Face of Medicine
+Telehealth and Technology are Changing the Face of Medicine

 As an expansion of the narrower field of telemedicine, telehealth focuses on preventive care in addition to remediating acute medical conditions.
 Today's telehealth includes remote, often home-based monitoring through email, phone, the Internet, mobile apps and dedicated computer terminals using telecommunication-ready devices such as blood pressure cuffs.
 It also includes services provided through hospitals and other medical facilities, often entailing remote treatment or consultation by specialists.